iz-sai/samp-webtools/docs/INSTALL.markdown

 topcat-lite-hub.jnlp on your server.
 Also you would need to edit the JNLP file so that `codebase` attribute of root `<jnlp>` tag concatenated with `href` attribute would produce link to that JNLP file.

+OR you can provide your own JNLP and .jar files with any other application capable of being SAMP messaging hub.
+This might result in much less download size for your visitors and much less traffic from your site.